-However, it took Rafi much of the 1950s to establish his superiority over rest of the competition.
-Some critics feel it helped Rafi that Kishore Kumar and to a lesser extent Mukesh and Talat Mahmood were preoccupied by their acting, that Hemant Kumar saw a decline in his singing career by the end of the 1950s while Manna Dey never really got the breaks his talent deserved.
-But that is grossly unfair to Rafi.
-He made it to the top strictly on merit and from 1960-1970, he was virtually unchallenged.
-But in spite of his superstardom he remained humble and soft-spoken and never forgot his riyaaz.
+Though he reached the top following Dulari and Dastan (1950), it took Rafi much of the 1950s to establish his superiority over rest of the competition.
+Some critics feel it helped Rafi that Kishore Kumar and to a lesser extent, Mukesh and Talat Mahmood were preoccupied by their acting, and that Hemant Kumar saw a decline in his singing career by the end of the 1950s while Manna Dey never really got the breaks his talent deserved.
+But that is being grossly unfair to Rafi.
+He made it to the top strictly on merit and his skill as a singer par excellence from 1960-1970, he was virtually unchallenged.
+But in spite of his superstardom, he remained extremely humble and soft-spoken and never ever forgot his riyaaz.
 Rafi has sung some of the best songs for heroes under the influence of alcohol (Din Dhal Jaaye in Guide (1965) and Chhoo Lene Do Nazuk Hothon ko in Kajal (1965)) but never drank himself!

 While Rafi has sung with every top music composer and co-playback singer there was always something special when he sang under the baton of Naushad and SD Burman.
 Rafi is at his best in films like Deedar (1951), Aan (1952), Baiju Bawra (1952), Udan Khatola (1955), Kohinoor (1960), Mughal-e-Azham (1960), Gunga Jumna (1961) and Mere Mehboob (1963) among others under Naushad and in Pyaasa (1957), Nau Do Gyarah (1957), Kala Pani (1958), Kala Bazaar (1960) and Guide (1965) with SD Burman.
+In the 1960s, composers Laxmikant-Pyarelal, too, reach the top in no small measure due to Rafi being their premier male singer.
 As far as his work with heroes go, while the Rafi-Dilip Kumar and Rafi-Dev Anand combos undeniably scaled great heights, there was always something special about that extra zest and zing that Rafi reserved in the songs that he sang for ‘yahoo’ Shammi Kapoor.
 To think of one without the other is simply unimaginable.

-But Rafi was not one to quit and made a grand comeback with the Nasir Hussain musical Hum Kisi Se Kum Nahin (1977) and Manmohan Desai’s Amar Akbar Anthony the same year, even winning the National Award for Kya Hua Tera Vada for the former.
-Sadly however, this comeback phase did not last very long as on 31 July, 1980, Rafi succumbed to a heart attack.
+But Rafi was not one to quit and made a grand comeback first with HS Rawail’s Laila Manju (1976) and then with the Nasir Hussain musical Hum Kisi Se Kum Nahin (1977) and Manmohan Desai’s Amar Akbar Anthony the same year, even winning the National Award for Kya Hua Tera Vada for the former.
+With Laila Manju, Amar Akbar Anthony, Karz (1980) and Naseem (1981), he became the go-to voice for Rishi Kapoor.
+Sadly however, this comeback phase did not last very long as on 31 July, 1980, Rafi tragically succumbed to a heart attack.
 However by then, Rafi had established that his was one of the most recorded voices in Indian cinema and till date not a single day goes by without Rafi being heard on radio or television.